 - You have to go out in all weathers and may cover a large geographical area.

 - You would wear a uniform, or sometimes other protective clothing such as a high visibility jacket.

 LMI data powered by LMI for All

-- There are no formal entry requirements, however National 4 and 5 English and Maths are preferred.
+- There are no formal entry requirements, however National 4 English and Maths are preferred.

 - All applicants must pass the Scottish Ambulance Service entrance test, including a retention and recall test, fitness test and driving assessment.

-- You must have a full current UK driving licence, including categories C1 and D1.
+- You must have a full current UK driving licence including category D1 class.
 You must have no more than 3 penalty points.

 - Experience in a driving job is useful.